-Once you created your variations, you need to finalize your experiment before publishing it online.
+Once you have created your variations, you need to finalize your experiment before you can put it online.
 You can do it exactly the same way as with classic A/B experiments.
 The only exception is your experiment’s traffic distribution.

 Traffic allocation for the experiment